rachelkulikoff/rachelkulikoff.github.io/_pages/publications.md

   <div class="wordwrap"> A complete list of publications is available here on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a> or on my CV.</div>
 {% endif %}

-## Working Papers

-1. “Can We Trust Politicized Public Health Data?
-The Case of COVID-19 in the United States”

-2. “The Use of Health Data in Political Science: Mechanisms, Models, and Endogeneity”

-3. “Interpreting and Visualizing Complex Data: The Case of COVID-19 Data Dashboards” (Book Chapter in *Palgrave Handbook for the History of Epidemiology*)

 ## Selected Publications